Squid Game (soundtrack): Season 1 score

 For the song "Way Back Then" that accompanies children playing Squid Game, Jung wanted to use instruments that he practiced in elementary school, such as recorders and castanets.
 The rhythm of the song is based on a 3-3-7 clapping rhythm that is commonly used in South Korea to cheer someone on.
 The recorder, played by Jung himself, had a slight "beep", which was unintentional.
 "Pink Soldiers", an a cappella composed by 23, was featured throughout the series.
 The recording of the jazz band and orchestral music was mostly done by the Budapest Scoring Orchestra featuring over 50-60 musicians, while the minimal piano and guitar portions were recorded by Jae-il himself.
 Additional instrumentation, include the rhythming of ethnic drums in the brief moments of the game.
 Jae-il initially requested on using heavy metal sounds in the score, but later disapproved as it would not feel appropriate to the scenes.
 The percussion instruments were imported from Brazil and Senegal to create a tense score.

 Bálint Sapszon and Norbert Elek worked on the orchestration for the score, soundtrack and the classical pieces, at the Budapest Scoring Orchestra which was conducted by Péter Illényi.
 Sapszon and Elek stated that recording for the classical works were easier, as the compositions were written earlier and they only had to re-record the pieces.

+Season 2 score

+Jung returned to score the second season, with the soundtrack album being released on December 27, 2024, through Netflix Music.
+Jung confirmed his involvement in 2023, telling the BBC the second season would retain some elements from the score to the first season but have a "more bizarre and unique sound".
+The second season also features the aria "Nessun dorma" from Giacomo Puccini's Turandot and "Time to Say Goodbye" by Sarah Brightman and Andrea Bocelli.